game-ci/steam-deploy/README.md

 #### Environment Support

 steam-deploy only supports `ubuntu` environments.
-It will not work on `macos` or `windows` environments.
+It will not work in `macos` or `windows` environments.

 #### Excluded Files / Folders